joinpursuit/Pursuit-Core-DSA/lessons/Stacks/ios/README.md

 A Stack is an abstract data structure we use in storing data.

-A stack like in real life is a piled structure of items, such as a stack of plates as pictured below.
+A stack, like in real life, is a piled structure of items, such as a stack of plates as pictured below.
 You can only add or take away dishes at the top of the stack (pile).

 ![Dishes Stack](http://www.dabillgh.com/wp-content/gallery/kitchen-and-crockery/DbillGH2343466.jpg)